zackw/www.owlfolio.org/content/research/another-small-dispatch-from-the-coalface.md

+---
-Title: another small dispatch from the coalface
+title: another small dispatch from the coalface
-Date: 2014-06-03 14:40
+date: 2014-06-03 14:40
-Slug: another-small-dispatch-from-the-coalface
+slug: another-small-dispatch-from-the-coalface
+...

 For all countries for which [Herdict](https://www.herdict.org/) contains enough reports to be credible (concretely, such that the